 Bakalova gets probably as much screen time as Cohen, and also gets to do every bit as much unhinged comedy as her more famous co-star.
 In fact, in many scenes, Cohen acquiesces to be essentially the straight man to his younger, slightly manic co-star.
 Bakalova gives a shot of energy – and a shot of estrogen – to the film that works surprisingly well.
 In fact, some of the later scenes border on… dare I say it?... heartfelt.

 Much like the original, Borat Subsequent Moviefilm is an episodic road trip across America, with Borat having brief interactions with people and showing their true colors by appearing to agree with them.
 There is not all that much of a story through line – there are eight screenplay credits for a movie that was probably mostly improvised??? – it is just Borat and his daughter’s adventures in the US.

 Some of these are funny.
 Some of these are pointed.
 (It barely raises an eye when Borat crashes the CPAC – Conservative Political Action Conference – in full KKK regalia.)
 Some are sweet.
 (Holocaust survivor Judith Dim Evans teaches Borat that Jews are just people, too.)
 Some are scary.
-(Pretending to be the entertainment at a conservative protest, Borat gets the crowd singing along a some shockingly violent song.)
+(Pretending to be the entertainment at a conservative protest, Borat gets the crowd singing along with some shockingly violent song.)